dmwhang/VPCFlowLog/README.md

 ### Setup

-- You'll write access to the AWS accounts that you run this against
+- You'll need write access to the AWS accounts that you run this against
-- Environment variables are set to the appropriate account and region
+- User has set credentials to the account they are running in

 ### Deploy

 Run

-    ./VPCFlowLog.sh [s3/cw/both] [enable/disable] [account ids]
+    ./VPCFlowLog.sh [s3/cw/both] [enable/disable]

 Example:

-    ./VPCFlowLog.sh both enable 123456789012
+    ./VPCFlowLog.sh both enable

-### Deploy with credential file

-- if you use sso helper or configure the ~/.aws/credentials file so that the profiles are the account numbers, you can run:

-    ./VPCFlowLog.sh [s3/cw/both] [enable/disable]